flutter/website/src/content/packages-and-plugins/developing-packages.md

 Reference the [ffigen docs][] for information on how to install this package.

-Regenerate the bindings by running the following:
+To regenerate the bindings, run the following command:

 ```console
 $  dart run ffigen --config ffigen.yaml